The Library is currently re-organizing its cartographic collections.

 See our GI Science Research Guide for tips on searching the catalog for spatial data

-- Nearline data stored on secure Library networks
+- Networked Data Collections stored nearline on secure Library networks

-Much of the data collected by the library is on secure storage that is only accessible within MIL.
-Please visit us for details!
+Much of the data collected by the library is on secure storage that is accessible on workstations in MIL and the Interdisciplinary Research Collaboratory.